kpeeters/cadabra2/README.rst

-I am still planning a native OS X interface, but because building the Gtk interface is so easy and the result looks relatively decent, this may take a while (definitely until after 2.0 has been released).
+I am still planning a native OS X interface, but because building the Gtk interface is so easy and the result looks relatively decent, this has been put on hold for the time being.

 Feedback from OS X users is *very* welcome because this is not my main development platform.